JetBrains/intellij-sdk-docs/topics/reference_guide/project_model/sdk.md

 }
 ```

-Within `DemoProjectSdkSetupValidator`,
+Within `DemoProjectSdkSetupValidator`:

 - `isApplicableFor()` checks what condition(s) should be met to run the validation.
 - `getErrorMessage()` runs the validation and return an appropriate error message if the validation fails.
-(If the validation is successful, then it should return null.)
+If the validation is successful, then it should return null.
 - `getFixHandler()` returns an `EditorNotificationPanel.ActionHandler` that enables the user to execute a quick-fix to resolve the validation issue.